python/cpython/Doc/c-api/structures.rst

    Structure used to describe a method of an extension type.
 This structure has four fields:

-   .. c:member:: const char* PyMethodDef.ml_name
+   .. c:member:: const char* ml_name

       name of the method

-   .. c:member:: PyCFunction PyMethodDef.ml_meth
+   .. c:member:: PyCFunction ml_meth

       pointer to the C implementation

-   .. c:member:: int PyMethodDef.ml_flags
+   .. c:member:: int ml_flags

       flags bits indicating how the call should be constructed

-   .. c:member:: const char* PyMethodDef.ml_doc
+   .. c:member:: const char* ml_doc

       points to the contents of the docstring

-The :c:member:`PyMethodDef.ml_meth` is a C function pointer.
+The :c:member:`ml_meth` is a C function pointer.
 The functions may be of different types, but they always return :c:expr:`PyObject*`.
 If the function is not of the :c:type:`PyCFunction`, the compiler will require a cast in the method table.
 Even though :c:type:`PyCFunction` defines the first parameter as :c:expr:`PyObject*`, it is common that the method implementation uses the specific C type of the *self* object.

-The :c:member:`PyMethodDef.ml_flags` field is a bitfield which can include the following flags.
+The :c:member:`ml_flags` field is a bitfield which can include the following flags.
 The individual flags indicate either a calling convention or a binding convention.